regalk13/hikari-bot/README.md

 You can add the bot [here](https://discord.com/oauth2/authorize?client_id=892053033792454727&permissions=8&scope=bot%20applications.commands).

-🍃 _Saiki Free & open and powerfull_ 🍃
+🍃 _Saiki Free-open and powerfull_ 🍃

 # Running the bot